peternwankwo/MinHomeAutomation/README.md

 2.)
 Test WAMP installation: http://localhost
 3.)
 Download the repository from git
 4.)
 Create a folder MinHomeAutomation in “\wamp\www” 5.)
-Copy the files from GIT to your WAMP folder “\wamp\www\MinHomeAutomation” 6.)
+Copy the files from GIT to your WAMP folder “\wamp\www\MinHomeAutomation”: https://github.com/peternwankwo/MinHomeAutomation.git
+6.)
 Open PHP my admin and import file “database.sql” to create the database and user 7.)
 Access the POC application http://localhost/MinHomeAutomation